pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     # Probably not what the programmer intended.
     x += x + 1

 Using Expressions In Function Calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Expressions are not limited to assignment statements.
+We can use expressions as parameters in function calls.
+This can be useful when you need a quick calculation.
-We can use expressions even in the calls that we make.
-For example, what if we want to draw a circle in the center of the screen?
+For example, what if we want
+to draw a circle in the center of the screen?

-We could do something like:
+By creating variables for the height and width of the screen, we can set the screen size, and also do a quick calculation to find the screen center.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 12-15
+    :emphasize-lines: 3-4, 12-15

     import arcade